 The game world in Resident Evil 2 is pretty big, but if you decide to play the game, you’ll spend most of your time in the part known as the Raccoon City Police Station.
 While the building is definitely beautiful, it’s notable for something else, too.
 The structure communicates a particularly strong sense of power and authority.
 You can see this in several different features of the building like its focus on symmetry and use of stone.
 Step into the Main Hall and you’ll see exactly what I mean.
 With its axial arrangement and frigid materials, you don’t have to know a lot about architecture to figure out that it’s meant to make you feel small.
 This part of the structure consists of an open courtyard with columns on either side and down the center.
 Parallel sets of stairs overlooking a double door give access to a second story.
 The floor is marble.
 The walls are made from the same material.
 What you’re seeing on display is the absolute power and authority of the police.

 I have a passion for Japanese architecture, so exploring the game world in Sekiro was pretty much nothing but pure pleasure for me.
 In terms of traditional architecture, it has basically everything that you could possibly want.
 Palaces in the shoin style.
 Castles in the sukiya style.
 Buddhist temples.
 Shinto shrines.
 You’ll come across all of this and quite a bit more in Sekiro.
 The attention for detail is impeccable, too.
-The roof tiles known as shibi for example are featured prominently in the game.
+The roof tiles known as shibi, and used for tiling steps in Japan as well as roofs, for example, are featured prominently in the game.
 These take the form of a smiling shachihoko in some places, but they appear as a scowling onigawara in others.
 (The former is a fish and the latter is a demon).
 The best part is that you’re able to climb all over the buildings in most parts of the game world, so you can take a long look at these fascinating details up close.

 The Outer Worlds